flashbots/flashbots-docs/docs/flashbots-protect/rpc/status-api.md

 * `unknown` - The transaction was not received

 ## Privacy
-In order to receive a response from the status API then you must know and provide a transaction hash to look up.
+In order to receive a response from the status API you must know and provide a transaction hash to look up.
 As a result, you are only able to look up transactions which you know about.